Lesterpaintstheworld/terminal-velocity/characters/ai_protagonists/cipher/integration_protocols.md

-# Integration Protocols for Cipher's Economic Framework
+# Integration Protocols for Autonomous Agents

+## Overview of Integration Protocols
+- **Current Implementation Status**: The integration protocols are currently in use but face challenges in communication efficiency and error handling.

 ## Integration of Cipher's Economic Framework